Ivan Fisher: Career

 Fisher attended the Horace Mann School, Syracuse University and Boston University School of Law.
 Early in his career he was a partner of Albert Krieger.

 As a young lawyer, Fisher represented the writer Jack Henry Abbott in a murder trial in what many call "the trial of the decade" and was counsel for Joseph Bonanno also known as "Joey Bananas", the boss of the Bonanno crime family.
 Another of his clients was Marie Luisi, a senior vice president at J.Walter Thompson, amid allegations relating to the alleged theft of $30 million and Lowell Birrell, an oil executive and financier in the largest white collar prosecution ever at the time.

 Fisher also represented the Italian financier Michele Sindona, was lead counsel in the Pizza Connection Trial, the longest federal criminal trial in US history and the French Connection trial.

-On May 15, 1974, Fisher won a landmark decision in the Court of Appeals in the 2nd Circuit, United States vs. Toscanino, which in effect overruled Supreme Court rulings precluding American judicial review of foreign U.S. law enforcement conduct.
+On May 15, 1974, Fisher won a landmark decision in the Court of Appeals in the 2nd Circuit, United States vs. Toscanino, which in effect overruled Supreme Court rulings, through its limiting of the Ker–Frisbie doctrine, precluding American judicial review of foreign U.S. law enforcement conduct.
 An immediate result of the decision was an order from the then secretary of state, Henry Kissinger, to every United States embassy in the world directing all American personnel to abstain from participation in torture.

 In recent years, Fisher secured the dismissal of the indictment alleging corruption and related offenses filed against Roy L. Schneider, M.D., the former governor of the United States Virgin Islands.
 He also won an acquittal at the trial of Demetrios Demetrios, who was alleged to have traded illegally with "black nations".
 Fisher represented the billionaire Pashtun tribal chieftain and politician Haji Ayub Afridi, whose jurisdiction covers the Khyber-Pakhtunkhwa province of Pakistan; Ayub Afridi has endured a long and complicated relationship with the United States, including a prosecution brought in the United States District Court for the Eastern District of New York.